 - Turn off heat and stir in the orange blossom water or rose water; cool to room temperature, then use.

 For the Cake:

 - Preheat oven to 3750F (1900C); brush the tahini on the inside of a 10-inch (25 cm) round baking pan.

-- Whisk together the semolina, baking powder, salt, and sugar in a large bowl.
+- Whisk together the semolina, baking powder, salt, sugar, and coconut in a large bowl.
 Stir in the butter and milk until combined.

 - Transfer the batter to the prepared pan and spread it out evenly; let it sit for 10 minutes.

 - Score the batter into 1-inch (2.5-cm) square or diamond shapes with a sharp knife, periodically dipping the knife in hot water and drying it off before continuing to score the batter; place 1 almond in the center of each diamond.

 - Bake until the sides and top are golden brown, about 30 minutes.
 (If the sides are brown but the top isn’t, you can broil the cake for a couple minutes to brown the top.)

 - Once out of the oven, cut the cake along the lines you scored.
 Slowly pour the cooled syrup onto the hot cake.
 Let the cake sit at room temperature 2 hours to absorb the syrup before serving.